 The VEMP literature is rapidly increasing and it seems that there are considerable valuable diagnostic information to be obtained.

-VEMPs in Superior Canal Dehiscence Syndrome -- works
+VEMPs in Superior Canal Dehiscence Syndrome -- See this page for detail.

 Vemps as a test of vestibular nerve disease -- sometimes works